statisticspoland/sdg-indicators-pl/en/o_sdg.md

   <h4><b>SDG4FUN</b></h4>
   <p>Statistical data don’t need to be boring or cause a headache.
 Wanna get to know them through fun?
 Explore SDG applications and you’ll find out the relevance of statistics to sustainable development.</p>

   <p>Wanna learn about young people neither in education nor in employment?
-Play the games and movies made across the world by teams that took part in the UNECE <a href="https://statswiki.unece.org/display/BST/HLG+Hackathon+2017" target="_blank">hackathon Telling stories with SDG data</a> in 2017.
-Among the hackathon participants, there were two teams representing Statistics Poland, including the winning team <a target="_blank" href="http://153.19.126.235/bluebirds/" target="_blank">Polish Statistical Crew</a> from the head office of Statistics Poland and the Statistical Office in Gdańsk.  </p>
+Play the games and movies made across the world by teams that took part in the UNECE <a title="Go to Hackathon page" href="https://statswiki.unece.org/display/BST/HLG+Hackathon+2017" target="_blank">hackathon Telling stories with SDG data</a> in 2017.
+Among the hackathon participants, there were two teams representing Statistics Poland, including the winning team <a target="_blank" title="Go to Bluebirds game" href="http://153.19.126.235/bluebirds/" target="_blank">Polish Statistical Crew</a> from the head office of Statistics Poland and the Statistical Office in Gdańsk.  </p>

   <p>But that’s not all!
 Wanna see that each and everyone, including the laziest person in the world, can act for the SDGs?
-Read the UN <a href="https://www.un.org/sustainabledevelopment/takeaction/" target="_blank">guide</a> that you can use at home, school or workplace. </p>
+Read the UN <a title="Read about actions for the SDGs" href="https://www.un.org/sustainabledevelopment/takeaction/" target="_blank">guide</a> that you can use at home, school or workplace. </p>

   <p>Good luck!</p>